Effect of filter kernel on scale-energetics of near-wall turbulent structures: Inter-scale energy fluxes based on sharp spectral scale separation

-The local energy flux is directly computed from the spatially filtered flow field according to eq.~\eqref{eq:eFlux}.
-As an example, figures~\ref{fig:filteredField}a and b show the original ($u^{\prime}_{z}$) and the coarse-grained ($\overline{u^{\prime}}_z$) streamwise velocity fluctuations in a wall-parallel plane located in the buffer layer ($y^{+}=\num{12}$, $r=\num{0.93}R$) using a 2d Fourier kernel for scale separation.
+The inter-scale energy flux is directly computed from the spatially filtered flow field according to eq.~\eqref{eq:eFlux}.
+As an example, figures~\ref{fig:filteredField}a and b show the original ($u^{\prime}_{z}$) and the coarse-grained ($\overline{u^{\prime}}_z$) streamwise velocity fluctuations in a wall-parallel plane located in the buffer layer ($y^{+}=\num{12}$, $r=\num{0.93}R$) using a 2D sharp spectral kernel for scale separation.
+Figure~\ref{fig:filteredField}e represents the removed (sub-filter) scales, which are approximately smaller than the chosen filter width $\left(\lambda^{+}_{\theta} \times \lambda^{+}_{z}\right) = \left(\num{40} \times \num{75} \right)$.
+The corresponding energy flux field ($\Pi$) shown in figure~\ref{fig:plotPiFieldCompare}a is highly intermittent in space and time.